 Sophie was looking for good quality advice regarding how to manage her money better to give her the lifestyle she was seeking, and a secure long term future.
 She works full time in a very demanding job, and earns $220,000 p.a.
 She owed around $500,000 on her home loan but was interested in living elsewhere.
 She realised that even though she is earning well, she needed to use the money wisely to provide for her longer term security, and to also give her the option of cutting back on work in the years ahead if she chooses.

 OUR RECOMMENDATIONS: As Sophie was interested in moving out of her home, we recommended that she rent it out and rent elsewhere for a while herself.
 This meant that interest on her former home mortgage becomes tax deductible.
 We also recommended that Sophie create an investment portfolio using an investment that was structured to offer exposure to the market whilst limiting the risk or downside in doing so.
 This allows her to acquire significant investments that offer good capital growth potential and an excellent income stream.
 The structure that we set up for Sophie to own her investments enables her to defer tax liabilities, which is important as her earnings from her job already place Sophie in the upper taxation bracket.
 The interest on the borrowings that were required to purchase the investment portfolio are tax deductible, and we set up the loan in an offset structure whereby the interest on savings Sophie is making into various connected accounts (for holidays and savings etc) offsets the interest payable on her home loan.
-Sophie’s goal of generating $50,000 in passive income from her investment portfolio by 2016 is well underway, and she is very pleased with the progress she has been able to achieve by rethinking the structure of how her finances are now managed.
+Sophie’s goal of generating $50,000 in passive income from her investment portfolio is well underway, and she is very pleased with the progress she has been able to achieve by rethinking the structure of how her finances are now managed.

 WHO: Couple, late forties, four teenagers